COMODO: Cross-Modal Video-to-IMU Distillation for Efficient Egocentric Human Activity Recognition: Experiments

-The goal of this task is to measure the capability of a model to generalize its learned representations to other datasets that differ significantly from its training set.
+The ultimate goal of representation learning is to learn features that are not only effective on the training domain but also generalize to new, unseen environments.
 Strong cross-dataset generalization is critical for deploying HAR models in diverse and realistic environments, where variations in sensor setups, activities, and user behaviors are common.
-To evaluate this capability, we train models on one dataset and test them on another without additional fine-tuning, following the evaluation protocol in Section \ref{sec:inference} to assess zero-shot generalization.
+To measure this capability, we designed a rigorous cross-dataset evaluation task.
+This task assesses how well the representations learned on one dataset (the source dataset) can be utilized on a completely different dataset (the target dataset) without additional fine-tuning, following the evaluation protocol in Section \ref{sec:inference} to assess out-of-domain generalization capability of the learned encoder.
 We experiment with the following setups: (1) EgoExo4D $\rightarrow$ Ego4D, (2) Ego4D $\rightarrow$ EgoExo4D, (3) Ego4D $\rightarrow$ MMEA, and (4) EgoExo4D $\rightarrow$ MMEA.

-\textbf{Results.} Table \ref{tab:transferability} presents the results of our cross-dataset generalization experiments.
-Notably, COMODO improves over IMU2CLIP and supervised fine-tuned Mantis baselines in all cases.
-In the EgoExo4D → Ego4D setup, COMODO outperforms IMU2CLIP by 4.87\% in Acc@1 while also surpassing the supervised fine-tuned Mantis by 4.04\%.
-When transferring from Ego4D to EgoExo4D, COMODO achieves the highest Acc@1 of 82.54\%, improving upon the Mantis baseline by 1.75\%.
+\paragraph{Results.} Table \ref{tab:transferability} presents the results of our cross-dataset generalization experiments.
+Notably, COMODO improves over IMU2CLIP, CrossHAR and supervised fine-tuned Mantis baselines in all cases.
+In the EgoExo4D → Ego4D setup, COMODO outperforms IMU2CLIP by 4.87\% in A@1 while also surpassing the supervised fine-tuned Mantis by 4.04\%.
+Furthermore, COMODO demonstrates a substantial performance lead over CrossHAR (+26.07\% A@1), which suggests that intra-modal self-supervision struggles to bridge such large domain gaps without external semantic guidance.
+When transferring from Ego4D to EgoExo4D, COMODO achieves the highest A@1 of 82.54\%, improving upon Mantis, IMU2CLIP, and CrossHAR by 1.75\%, 2.84\%, and 14.32\%.
 On the MMEA dataset, COMODO maintains its superiority, surpassing Mantis by 2.5\% and 2.58\% when trained on Ego4D and EgoExo4D, respectively.
-These results underscore COMODO’s robustness in adapting to datasets with significantly different distributions, further demonstrating the effectiveness of cross-modal self-supervised knowledge transfer in enhancing IMU representation learning.
+The findings from this cross-dataset evaluation are highly significant for practical HAR applications.
+They underscore COMODO is not merely improving performance on a specific data distribution and setting, but is fundamentally enhancing the representation quality and transferability of the IMU encoder, further demonstrating the effectiveness of cross-modal self-supervised knowledge transfer in enhancing IMU representation learning.